meeran-official/news-analyzer-ui/MOCK_DATA_README.md

 ## Features

+- **Secure Mock Data**: Mock data is only available when explicitly enabled via environment variable
-- **Toggle Mock Data**: Switch between real API calls and mock data through the settings panel
+- **Toggle Mock Data**: Switch between real API calls and mock data through the settings panel (when enabled)
 - **Realistic Data**: Mock data includes realistic analysis for various topics
-- **Fallback Support**: Automatically falls back to mock data if API calls fail
+- **No Fallback**: No automatic fallback to mock data - API failures are properly handled
 - **Environment Configuration**: Can be configured via environment variables
-- **Persistent Settings**: Mock data preference is saved in localStorage
+- **Persistent Settings**: Mock data preference is saved in localStorage (when enabled)
+- **Production Safe**: Mock data option is completely hidden in production when disabled

 ## How to Use